CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Classifying data

 In this course, we’re going to focus on the JavaScript programming language.

-Any programming language will have different forms of data that we call **data types**.
+A programming language will have certain ways of organising data.
+They split data up into different categories called **data types**.

 {{<note title="Definition" type="info">}}
 A **data type** is a grouping of data with some particular properties.